hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 hiiamboris: Thank you very much!
 Stops crashing with your tip :D

 [2:19:09](#9H_fYf5cTvtI2s1arHRGk6Me_HEcLFmwOZ8zgfuNPhY) <Evandro Rathke>:
-The colors are working fine here Ì†æÌ¥î
+The colors are working fine here ü§î

 [2:57:10](#2JAYqNyTmcz3xAhFt5ry8lYw1b_Q3wm8ZPW1CIuXHRA) <ALANVF (theangryepicbanana)>:
 is there a reason why there's no `to date! <string>`? even though you can generally just load it, being able to specify that you want a date like this would be nice